mcastorina/graph-cli/OPTIONS.md

 # Options
 This document details each option in `graph-cli`.
 There are two "types" of options: global and line specific.
-Global options are things like the title or ylabel, and line specific options are things like width and style.
+Global options are attributes like the title or ylabel, and line specific options are attributes like width and style.

 ### General Notes
 These notes explain some features that might not be obvious.